Hamlet (1996 film): Release

 Hamlet was screened out of competition at the 1997 Cannes Film Festival.
-A shorter edit of the Branagh film, approximately two-and-a-half hours long, was also shown in some markets.
+A shorter edit of the Branagh film, at approximately two and a half hours in length, was also shown in some markets.

 Home media

-A 2-Disc DVD was released in the US and Canada on 14 August 2007.
+A two-disc DVD set was released in the United States and Canada on 14 August 2007.
 It includes a full-length commentary by Branagh and Shakespeare scholar Russell Jackson.
-A Blu-ray Disc was released on 17 August 2010 in the US and Canada with similar additional features, including an introduction by Kenneth Branagh, the featurette "To Be on Camera: A History with Hamlet", the 1996 Cannes Film Festival Promo, and a Shakespeare Movies Trailer Gallery.
+A Blu-ray was released on 17 August 2010 in the United States and Canada with similar additional features, including an introduction by Kenneth Branagh, the featurette "To Be on Camera: A History with Hamlet", the 1996 Cannes Film Festival Promo, and a Shakespeare Movies Trailer Gallery.

 Reception

 Box office

-Hamlet was not a success at the box office, mostly due to its limited release.
-The film earned just over $90,000 in its opening weekend playing on three screens.
-It made just over $30,000 in the Czech Republic, over $545,000 in Spain and ultimately played on fewer than 100 screens in the United States, bringing its total gross to just under $5 million on a budget of $18 million.
+Hamlet flopped at the box office, mostly due to its limited release.
+The film earned more than $90,000 in its opening weekend playing on three screens.
+It made more than $30,000 in the Czech Republic, and more than $545,000 in Spain.
+It ultimately had a maximum release of 93 theaters in the United States, grossing a total of only $4,710,000 domestically on a budget of $18 million.

 Critical response

 Hamlet received positive reviews.
-It currently holds a 95% rating at Rotten Tomatoes with the consensus, "Kenneth Branagh's sprawling, finely textured adaptation of Shakespeare's masterpiece lives up to its source material, using strong performances and a sharp cinematic focus to create a powerfully resonant film that wastes none of its 246 minutes."
+It currently holds a 95% rating at Rotten Tomatoes, based on 57 reviews.
+The consensus reads: "Kenneth Branagh's sprawling, finely textured adaptation of Shakespeare's masterpiece lives up to its source material, using strong performances and a sharp cinematic focus to create a powerfully resonant film that wastes none of its 246 minutes."

-Roger Ebert, film critic of the Chicago Sun-Times, awarded the film four stars, comparing it to Laurence Olivier's lauded 1948 version, stating, "Branagh's Hamlet lacks the narcissistic intensity of Laurence Olivier's (in the 1948 Academy Award winner), but the film as a whole is better, placing Hamlet in the larger context of royal politics, and making him less a subject for pity."
+Roger Ebert, film critic of the Chicago Sun-Times, awarded the film four stars out of four, comparing it to Laurence Olivier's lauded 1948 version, stating, "Branagh's Hamlet lacks the narcissistic intensity of Laurence Olivier's (in the 1948 Academy Award winner), but the film as a whole is better, placing Hamlet in the larger context of royal politics, and making him less a subject for pity."

 Janet Maslin of The New York Times also praised both Branagh's direction and performance, writing, "This Hamlet, like Branagh's version of Much Ado About Nothing, takes a frank, try-anything approach to sustaining its entertainment value, but its gambits are most often evidence of Branagh's solid showmanship.
 His own performance is the best evidence of all."

-The New York Review of Books praised the attention given to Shakespeare's language, "giving the meter of the verse a musician's respect"; Branagh himself said his aim was "telling the story with utmost clarity and simplicity".
+The New York Review of Books praised the attention given to Shakespeare's language, "giving the meter of the verse a musician's respect"; Branagh said that his aim was "telling the story with utmost clarity and simplicity".